svierk/awesome-lwc-collection/force-app/main/default/lwc/iFrame/README.md

 # iFrame

 A custom iFrame component with different configuration options.
+How the component was built and works in detail is explained in the following Medium post: [How to Build a Reusable iFrame with Lightning Web Components](https://medium.com/javascript-in-plain-english/how-to-build-a-reusable-iframe-with-lightning-web-components-76a2ad27286)

 <img src="../../../../../images/iframe.png" alt="iframe" width="500"/>